Sailor House includes the harbour master's office, kitchen facilities and bathroom and toilet facilities.

-On this page we offer a service to the sailors of the harbour to keep updated on the current weather in Anholt harbour and the number of sailboats at the bridges.
-Anholt is located far from the mainland, and it is therefore a much requested service from the yachtsmen to be able to see the weather conditions before they set out on a longer sailing trip.
-In case some guests have objections to this, we encourage them to contact Anholt Harbour.
-Information about the camera is provided on all bridges and at the Sailor House.
+On this page, we offer a web camera service for the harbor's sailors to stay updated on the current weather in Anholt harbor and the number of sailboats at the bridges.
+Anholt is far from the mainland, so being able to see the weather conditions before embarking on a long voyage is a much-requested service from yachtsmen.
+In the event that any guests have objections to this, we encourage you to contact the Port of Anholt.
+At Sailor House and the area in front of it, you will be informed about the camera.

 New cookie rules mean you have more options to opt in and out of cookies.
 We must comply with these rules.
 However, we would like to point out that the web camera only works if you press yes to cookies.
 If you opt out of cookies, some functionalities will generally not work on the website.